Log Buffer #282, A Carnival of the Vanities for DBAs

 It’s always interesting when somebody asks why they got an error message and especially sweet when you’re working on something related that lets you answer the question.
 Michael McLaughlin has more.

 Calculating the standard deviation in MySQL is a no-brainer by using the build-in aggregate function STDDEV(), says Robert Eisele.

-Chris Calender is very pleased to see that the SSL-related MySQL Bug #62743 was just fixed.
+Chris Calender is very pleased to see that the SSL-related MySQL Bug #62743 has been fixed.

 Regression tests for some bugs are not published in new MySQL releases, and it matters to Mark Callaghan.

 Percona XtraDB Cluster (PXC) and the technology it uses (Galera) is an exciting alternative to traditional MySQL replication.
-Jay Janssen gives more details.
+Jay Janssen has more details.